 The Lord of the Rings: The Rings of Power - Review Season One

-Given the esteemed legacy of J.R.R.
-Tolkien's literature and Peter Jackson's iconic first trilogy, expectations for the series were understandably high.
-Despite this, I endeavored to Amazon Prime Video's “The Lord of the Rings: The Rings of Power” on its own merits, rather than comparing it to either.
+Given the legacy of J.R.R.
+Tolkien's literature and Peter Jackson's iconic first trilogy movies, expectations for the series were high.
+Regardless, I tried to judge Amazon Prime Video's “The Lord of the Rings: The Rings of Power” on its own merits, without comparison.

-The show opens with a youthful Galadriel (Amelie Child Villiers) conversing with her brother Finrod (Will Fletcher) in Valinor, the sacred realm and eternal haven realm to which the elves’ journey upon completing their time in Middle-earth.
-Then, we learn about the cataclysmic events orchestrated by Melkor, also known as Morgoth, the first dark ruler who emerged from the ranks of the Valar pantheon of deities.
-Melkor's plunged Middle-earth into a long war that culminated in his banishment and the end of the First Age.
+The show begins with a young Galadriel (Amelie Child Villiers) speaking with her brother Finrod (Will Fletcher) in Valinor—the sacred, eternal realm where elves journey after their time in Middle-earth ends.
+We’re then introduced to the devastating events set in motion by Melkor, later known as Morgoth.
+He was the first Dark Lord who rose from the ranks of the Valar, a powerful pantheon of deities.
+Melkor plunged Middle-earth into a long and brutal war, which ultimately ended with his defeat and the close of the First Age.

-Subsequently, Finrod falls in battle against the dark forces, which include an up-and-coming Dark Lord and warlock named Sauron.
-Following Finrod's demise, the adult Galadriel (Morfydd Clark) assumes the mantle of his crusade against evil to uphold her brother’s legacy.
+In the aftermath, Finrod falls in battle against the growing threat of Morgoth’s successor: the warlock and rising Dark Lord, Sauron.
+Following Finrod’s death, the adult Galadriel (Morfydd Clark) assumes the mantle of his crusade against evil to uphold her brother’s legacy.

 Striking visuals, struggling storytelling